 The operation of a motor vehicle on campus is a privilege extended to employees and students.
 Regulations are necessary in order to have proper control of the operation of motor vehicles.
-If these regulations are not followed, a student may expect to be issued a ticket, have the vehicle towed, lose the privilege, or in cases of serious difficulty or continued trouble, a student may be suspended from the university for breaking regulations.
+If these regulations are not followed, a student may expect to be issued a ticket, have the vehicle towed, lose campus parking privilege, or, in cases of serious difficulty or continued trouble, a student may be suspended from the university.

 The acceptance of the privilege of parking a motor vehicle on campus shall constitute the acceptance of the responsibilities of the driver to see that no vehicle owned or registered in his/her name is operated or parked in violation of the regulations.
 All vehicles parked on campus shall be parked at the risk of the owner.